sverrehu/kafka-ops-julie/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to JulieOps's documentation!
+Welcome to JulieOps' documentation!
 ==================================================

-Welcome to JulieOps documentation, in this site we recollected notes and guides to provide the beginners, but as well reference for the most experienced on implementing a gitops approach for operations in Apache Kafka.
+Welcome to JulieOps documentation, in this site we recollected notes and guides to provide the beginners, but as well reference for the most experienced on implementing a GitOps approach for operations in Apache Kafka.

 .. image:: _static/images/julie-ops.png